Siemens Desiro: EMUs

 An additional order for a further 17 Class 450 units was placed, with the trains entering service by early 2007.

 First Great Eastern acquired 21 Class 360/1 four-car units which operate from 25 kV overhead electrical supply for services from London Liverpool Street to Clacton-on-Sea and Ipswich.
 These entered service in 2003.

 Heathrow Connect ordered five Class 360/2 four-car units for services between London Paddington and Heathrow Airport.
 They were converted from a speculative Class 350 order made by Angel Trains.
 They were later increased to five cars.
 In May 2018, all of the Class 360/2s were transferred to TfL Rail which were replaced by Class 345 trains from July 2020.
-In February 2021, it was announced that Rail Operations Group had inherited the Class 360s from Heathrow Airport Holdings.
-They are currently in storage pending further use with the company.
+In February 2021, it was announced that Rail Operations Group had inherited the Class 360 units from Heathrow Airport Holdings.
+In August 2022, two sets were scrapped, with the remaining three sets being sold to the Global Centre for Rail Excellence in October 2022.

 As part of the modernisation of the West Coast Main Line, the Strategic Rail Authority (SRA) ordered 30 Class 350 dual-voltage sets for use on stopping services by Central Trains and Silverlink.
 They are operated by West Midlands Trains.
 These units were originally ordered as Class 450 third-rail units for South West Trains, but following a review by the SRA they were diverted to the West Coast.
 The dual-voltage capability has only been used in service on temporary loan to Southern on Milton Keynes Central to East Croydon services whilst covering for a shortfall of Southern Class 377 units.
-In 2008/09 a further 37 Class 350/2 four-car units entered service with London Midland followed by ten Class 350/3 units in 2013.
+In 2008/2009, a further 37 Class 350/2 four-car units entered service with London Midland followed by ten Class 350/3 units in 2013.
 First TransPennine Express took delivery of ten Class 350/4 units in 2013.

 First ScotRail ordered 22 three-car and 16 four-car Class 380 units.
 Entry to service began 8 December 2010.
-They displaced the Class 318 and Class 334 "Juniper" fleets on the Inverclyde Line and Ayrshire Coast Line.
-The Class 322 trains on the North Berwick line were also displaced by the new units.

 DMUs

-In 2003 First TransPennine Express ordered diesel-powered Desiro UK trains for use on its inter-city services across the north of England and to southern Scotland.
-Fifty-one three-car units designated as Class 185 diesel multiple units entered service in 2006.
+In 2003 First TransPennine Express ordered 51 three-car diesel-powered Desiro UK trains for use on its inter-city services across the north of England and to southern Scotland.
+These Class 185 units entered service in 2006.